Ikaw Lamang: 2000s

 Franco (Christopher de Leon) walks away with impunity, having been elected as senator and interested in the presidency.
 Gabriel (Coco Martin) begins his revenge against him by sabotaging Natalia's (KC Concepcion) wedding to James (Bryan Santos) as he produces photos showing the latter flirting with another woman.

 A kind-hearted jail warden named Roman (Dennis Padilla) helps Samuel (Joel Torre) escape from jail.
 Samuel eventually locates Calixto, Lupe, and Gabriel.
 In order to begin life anew and help Gabriel exact revenge against Franco, Samuel and Calixto briefly return to Salvacion to dig and sell the gold bars that were buried with Maximo when he was buried alive by Gonzalo and Pacquito before the ship explosion.

-Isabelle (Amy Austria-Ventura), introducing herself as Dolores, helps Esther (Arlene Muhlach) after the latter collapses in a public market.
+Isabel (Amy Austria-Ventura), introducing herself as Dolores, helps Esther (Arlene Muhlach) after the latter collapses in a public market.
 She becomes friends with Esther and Roger (Smokey Manaloto), and later meets Jacq (Kim Chiu), whom she is able to recognize as her daughter Andrea.

 Gabriel enters into a relationship with Natalia, only to destroy it later on in favor of Jacq – whose real identity Gabriel is not yet aware of – as part of his revenge against Franco.
 While courting Natalia, Gabriel follows her to Salvacion, accompanied by Jacq.
 Natalia informs her father's chief of staff and mistress Tessa (Mylene Dizon) about somebody who looks like her mother.
 The paths of Franco and Jacq then cross as a DNA test confirms a father-daughter relationship between them.